-Next Generation Leaders: Our oldest camper unit is really our youngest level of leadership.
-During the daytime, they will assist in program activities, working with senior staff to ensure a successful week of camp for all campers.
-They will participate in all leadership trainings with the rest of the staff, but during the evening program, this group will function as a cabin unit and participate in evening activities as campers.
-Their Cabin Leaders will also help to prepare them for the next step of leadership: Associate Counselor.
+CLAC – In Training: Our oldest camper units have the option to be our youngest level of leadership.
+While enjoying the najority of the week as a camper, ther will also working with senior staff to ensure a successful week of camp for younger campers.
+They will participate in leadership trainings with the rest of the staff and their Cabin Leaders will also help to prepare them for the next step of leadership: Associate Counselor.

 Associate Counselors: Girls entering 9th grade or above may apply.
 ACs work with CLs and Senior Staff to ensure a successful week of camp for all campers.
 They assist in daytime programming areas, facilitate recreation activities, and assist cabin leaders during cabin time activities.

 Cabin Leaders: Girls entering 10th grade or above may apply to be a Cabin Leader.
 They fulfill a larger leadership role at camp mentoring associate counselors and younger girls during the daytime and in the evening, facilitating activities during the day and leading cabin program in the evenings.
 They are responsible for 8-10 campers with the support of an Associate Counselor.